c-core-labs/drift-forecasting/README.md

 3. The iceberg drift velocities are initialized in the forecast at zero.

-4. The icebergs are in open water and not in sea ice; the current version of the model does not include sea ice forcing on iceberg drift.

-5. Iceberg keel cross-sectional areas are assumed to be rectangular.
+4. Iceberg keel cross-sectional areas are assumed to be rectangular.

 References: